Dear Parishioners,

 A question is frequently asked: “Why do we have to attend Mass some years on a particular holy day, and on other years there is no obligation to attend Mass?”

-Back in 1991 in the USA, the conference of bishops chose to move the observation of some of these Holy Days to Sunday (such as Corpus Christi, and the Epiphany).
-Still, six are retained on their actual calendar dates:
+The US conference of bishops chose to move the observation of some of these Holy Days to Sunday (such as Corpus Christi, and the Epiphany).
+For those living in the Diocese of Camden and all of New Jersey, five holy days are retained on their actual calendar dates:

 Fr.
 Ed Namiotka